. Naturescaping for Wildlife

 Carrying capacity is the measure of how many individuals of each species can survive in a habitat.
 It depends on the size of the property, proximity to wild areas, and the availability of food, water, shelter and space.
 If the population of that species exceeds the carrying capacity, some individuals will leave or die.
 Increasing the limiting factor for that species will increase the carrying capacity.
 Planting plants which are known to provide food and shelter and providing feeders and nesting places will boost populations of many species.

 Including a variety of plants in a landscape will provide different layers so more species will be supported.
-Missing layers can be provided by a neighbor's trees, but a neighbor's trees may be removed at any time.
+Missing layers can be provided by a neighbor's trees, but a neighbor's trees might be removed at any time.

 Native plants are those which have existed in an area since before the appearance of Europeans.
 These plants have co-existed with bacteria, fungi, plant viruses, insects, wildlife, and other native plants for thousands of years.
 Native plants generally require minimum maintenance once established when they are planted in the right conditions.
 They also provide a variety of colors, forms, and textures which blend in with the look of the region.
 There are a few exceptions.
-Oregon ash trees are much more disease prone than other ash trees, and native kinnikinnick is more disease prone than Massachusetts kinnikinnick.
+Oregon ash trees are much more disease prone than other ash trees, and native kinnikinnick is more disease prone than Red Flowering Currant Massachusetts kinnikinnick.

 It is much easier to preserve existing native plants than to restore a native area.
 Also, native plants often have specific requirements for soil types and moisture as well as climate.
 Since the Pacific Northwest has many climate and soil zones, it is better to select native plants from the specific part of the region rather than just any Northwest natives.
 Click on Native Plant Finder for a list of plants and butterflies native to your county.
 However, some natives, such as Oregon grape and Douglas maples are very adaptable and can be used in areas outside their native range.
 Non-native plants can also be included in a landscape to increase the availability of food and shelter, but it is important to avoid plants which are known to out-compete native plants.
 See the list of Oregon Invasive Plants.

 Area 2 has less human activity.
-Part or all of it may be a naturalistic landscape.
-It may include a layered landscape of trees, shrubs and groundcovers which attract wildlife, a hedgerow of small trees and shrubs which provide flowers and fruit at different times throughout the year, a snag or brush shelter to provide perches for songbirds or predator birds, nest boxes for bats and tree squirrels, a wild patch of grassland or ground cover, and a wildlife friendly ditch or pond.
+Part or all of it might be a naturalistic landscape.
+It might include a layered landscape of trees, shrubs and groundcovers which attract wildlife, a hedgerow of small trees and shrubs which provide flowers and fruit at different times throughout the year, a snag or brush shelter to provide perches for songbirds or predator birds, nest boxes for bats and tree squirrels, a wild patch of grassland or ground cover, and a wildlife friendly ditch or pond.

 Area 3 has the least amount of human activity and should include landscape features that need little maintenance.
 It should be planted with native plants that have historically been present in that local area.
 It may include undisturbed wild areas, a group of trees to insure future privacy, snags and rock shelters or brush shelters, a corridor of vegetation that links to a wild area on neighboring property, a foot path or blind to limit human access to sensitive wildlife areas, nest boxes for flying squirrels and for birds, such as woodpeckers and wood ducks, that need more secluded nest sites.

-Putting ideas down on paper will help get a better understanding of what is wanted in a landscape and will help avoid unsatisfactory areas which will need to be redone.
+Putting ideas Base Map down on paper will help get a better understanding of what is wanted in a landscape and will help avoid unsatisfactory areas which will need to be redone.
 It begins with a survey of existing plants and features including what is present in neighboring yards.
 It should also include observing the property at different times of day and at different seasons to determine sun exposure and soil moisture.
 Areas where snow melts first are the warmest, and areas where snow melts last are the coldest.

 An easier way to begin drawing a landscape plan is to find your property on Google Maps, zoom in so the property fills the screen, switch to Satellite view, then print it out by holding down the CTRL key and pressing P for Print.
 This printout can then be drawn on, or scanned into Microsoft Paint or a similar program and modified digitally.
 This can then be used to create the Base Map.